Reconstruction Of The Face May Include:

 Eyelid tendon tightening (canthopexy) or repositioning (canthoplasty) may be needed after a complex cheek reconstruction or after a fracture repair.
 These can be performed through a lower eyelid incision and are typically performed to help support the eyelid in the healing process and to help prevent secondary ectropion or scar deformity.

-The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and permanent sutures in the skin.
-In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.
-All incisions near the eye are dressed only with ointment that is safe for the eye and cooling gel eye masks.
+The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
+In pedicle flaps, there may be open areas which area dressed in non-adherent gauze and anti-bacterial ointment.
+All incisions near the eye are dressed only with an ointment that is safe for the eye and cooling gel eye masks.